eProsima/Fast-DDS-docs/docs/fastdds/discovery/includes/disc_phases.rst

    |DomainId-api|).
    Furthermore, it is possible to specify a list of addresses to send announcements using unicast (see in :ref:`Simple Initial Peers`).
-   Moreover, is is also possible to configure the periodicity of such announcements (see :ref:`Discovery Configuration <dconf>`).
+   Moreover, it is also possible to configure the periodicity of such announcements (see :ref:`Discovery Configuration <dconf>`).

 #. **Endpoint Discovery Phase (EDP)**: